danielloosec/blog/_posts/2018-11-22-PublicWifiMyths_Part_1.markdown

 #ettercap: A tool that is used to monitor traffic
 #-T: Text only interface.
 As opposed to graphical
-#-M arp:remote: Tells ettercap to perform a "man in the middle attack" as discussed earlier in the article.
+#-M arp:remote: Tells Ettercap to perform a "man in the middle attack" as discussed earlier in the article.
 We will tell it to use the arp attack to collect inbound and outbound traffic.
 As opposed to arp:oneway which only poisons the outbound traffic from the target.
 #/$gatewayIP// The first target.
 Redirecting all traffic from target1 to target2
 #/$gatewayIP// The second target.